lcouper/MosquitoThermalSelection/Sequence_Analysis/README.md

 # Sequence Analysis Workflow

+The steps below outline the analysis performed on the sequence data, from raw reads to variant calling.
+It also includessample and population diversity metric calculation steps, as well as steps to identify and mask repeats in the reference genome.

 #### 1. Obtained raw reads from Stanford Genomic Sequencing Center
 Included 470 .fastq.gz files (1 forward, 1 reverse for each of 235 samples)